chrisgramberg678/ml-project/README.md

 and an explantion can be found [here](https://askubuntu.com/questions/761592/unable-to-apt-get-dist-upgrade-on-a-persistent-ubuntu-16-04-usb)

-Next you'll need git... `sudo apt install git`
+Next you'll need git `sudo apt install git`

-... so you can clone this repo: `git clone https://github.com/chrisgramberg678/ml-project.git`
+so you can clone this repo: `git clone https://github.com/chrisgramberg678/ml-project.git`

 ### Pip and Python dependencies

 Install pip using `sudo apt-get install python-pip`

-and make sure it's updated to the latest version using: pip install --upgrade pip
+and make sure it's updated to the latest version using: `pip install --upgrade pip`

 Then install numpy, scipy, and cython using `pip install numpy scipy cython` (this may require sudo)